Associate Professor of Biology

 Courses: Cell and Molecular Biology (BIO 214)

-Research Interests: Mechanisms of repair during wound healing and tissue regeneration.
+Research Interests: Molecular mechanisms associated with wound healing and tissue repair.

 My lab is interested in understanding how the wound healing process influences tissue regeneration.
 We employ two different model systems (cornea tissue and cartilage tissue) to investigate how changes in cell phenotype during wound healing can modulate tissue regeneration.
 In either model system, wound healing processes involving the innate immune system, pro-inflammatory responses, and tissue remodeling enzymes, influence the quality and integrity of the regenerated tissue.
 In the cornea model system my lab is collaborating with Professor Elizabeth Orwin (Harvey Mudd College, Claremont, CA), an expert in tissue engineering, to develop a viable, transparent corneal tissue that can serve as replacement tissue for diseased or damaged human corneas.
 An artificially created transparent cornea can address the need for corneal tissue transplants due to donor shortages, and would provide a model in which to study the effects of new ophthalmic drugs and laser treatments for vision correction.